-The Fundamental Principles Of Adult Learning For Effective Employee Development
+6 Fundamental Adult Learning Principles For Effective Employee Development

 For most business organizations across the world, employee development has become a critical component for success.
-Among the several facets of employee development lies “adult learning,” which companies nowadays increasingly prioritize.
+Among the several facets of employee development lies the “adult learning theory,” which companies nowadays increasingly prioritize.

 But why?

 Numerous studies have shown that employee development based on adult learning principles enhances the workforce's skills and adaptability.
-According to a recent LinkedIn Learning report, 94% of employees would stay at a company longer if it invested in their career development by following appropriate adult learning techniques.
+According to a recent LinkedIn Learning report, 94% of employees would stay at a company longer if it invested in their career development by following appropriate techniques of adult learning.

 Furthermore, the World Economic Forum predicts that by 2025, 50% of all employees will need reskilling due to technological advancements and changing job roles.